shubhamkhatri/MacbookDummy/README.md

 - Showcase Your Portfolio: Highlight your projects, accomplishments, and technical expertise with an elegant and visually appealing presentation.

 - Flutter Web Power: Demonstrates the potential and capabilities of [Flutter Web](https://flutter.dev/web), showcasing its versatility in creating web-based applications.

-# ⚠️ NOTE:

-THIS IS A DUMMY PROJECT FOR ARCHITECTURE AND FEATURE VIEW.
-I HAVE NOT ADDED THE CODE DUE TO COPYRIGHT POLICY.
-THIS REPO CONTAINS ONLY STRUCTURE OF THE PROJECT.

 ## 🖥️ Live Demo